AndersenLab/dry-guide/docs/pipeline-cegwas.md

 pip install awesome-slugify
 ```

 It also requires that cegwas be installed.
 See the [cegwas](https://github.com/AndersenLab/cegwas) repo for more information.
+Alternatively, you can use the wi-nf docker image.

 ### Usage